DHP-stottepakke/pages/pages/dmp_knowledge_base/4_legal_ethics.md

 > 4.b.5 Indicate whether there are any restrictions on the re-use of third-party data.

 ### 4c How will possible ethical issues be taken into account, and codes of conduct followed?

+- Nesh m venner
+- FOTS dyreforsøk
+- Forskningsetikkloven

+> 4c.1
+>
+> Consider whether ethical issues can affect how data are stored and transferred, who can see or use them, and how long they are kept.

+Make sure this is appropriately addressed under [3. storage and backup 3b.3](legg inn lenke).

+> 4c.2
+>
+> Demonstrate awareness of these aspects and respective planning. - Follow the national and international codes of conducts and institutional ethical guidelines, and check if ethical review (for example by an ethics committee) is required for data collection in the research project.

 * *
-- Consider whether ethical issues can affect how data are stored and transferred, who can see or use them, and how long they are kept.
-* *
-- Demonstrate awareness of these aspects and respective planning. - Follow the national and international codes of conducts and institutional ethical guidelines, and check if ethical review (for example by an ethics committee) is required for data collection in the research project.

-* *
+- CARE - reflect on and consult communites
+- Nangoya protocolls
+- RRI

  ---
  ---